Bounded Model Checking for Hyperproperties: Descriptions of Case Studies

-Next, we investigate linearizability property in SNARK algorithm.
-Linearizability is a correctness property for concurrent program.
-In a concurrent system, a $\history$ is a collection of method {\em invocations} and {\em response} executed by different threads.
-We say that a $\history$ is {\em linearizable}~\cite{hw90}, if there exists a sequential order of invocations and responses, such that the responses are returned with atomic executions of the whole method.
-A concurrent program satisfies linearizability if all possible histories are linearizable.
-In~\cite{bss18}, the authors show that linearizability is a hyperproperty of the form $\forall\exists$, where the domain of the universal quantifier is over all possible executions of the concurrent data structure and the domain of the existential quantifier is over all possible executions of the sequential implementation of the data structure.
+Linearizability is a correctness property of concurrent libraries or datatypes~\cite{hw90}.
+The $\history$ of the execution of a concurrent datatype, is the sequence of method {\em invocations} by the different threads and the {\em response} observed.
+A $\history$ is {\em linearizable}, if there exists a sequential order of invocations and responses, such that the same responses could be produced with atomic executions of the methods invoked.
+A concurrent datatype is linearizable if all possible histories are linearizable.
+In~\cite{bss18}, the authors show that linearizability is a hyperproperty of the form $\forall\exists$, where the domain of the universal quantifier ranges over all possible executions of the concurrent data structure and the domain of the existential quantifier ranges over all possible executions of a sequential implementation of the data structure (or over the sequential reference implementation or declarative specification of the datatype).
 Thus, reasoning about linearizability requires our multi-model semantics introduced in Section~\ref{sec:prelim}.

-The SNARK algorithm~\cite{ddgflmmss04} is a concurrent implementation of a double-ended queue data structure.
+The SNARK algorithm~\cite{ddgflmmss04} is a concurrent implementation of a double-ended queue data structure (the pseudo-code is shown in Algorithm~\ref{alg:snark}).
 It uses double-compare-and-swap (DCAS) with doubly linked-list that stores values in nodes while each node is connected to its two neighbors, $L$ and $R$.
-When a modification of data happens, e.g., by invoking \code{pushRight()} or \code{popLeft()}, SNARK conducts DCAS by comparing two memory locations to decide if such modification is appropriate.
+When a modification of data happens, e.g., by invoking \code{pushRight()} or \code{popLeft()}, SNARK performs a DCAS by comparing two memory locations to decide if such modification is appropriate.

-We define the hyperproperty of linearizability using two different models.
-Let $\pi_m$ denote the trace variable over the traces of the {\em model} (in this case SNARK).
-This model allows multiple threads to execute each method with interleavings.
-Let $\pi_s$ represents the trace variable over traces of the sequential implementation of a double-ended queue (i.e., the specification), where only atomic invocations are allowed.
-The HyperLTL formula specifying a linearizable program is as follows:
+We define linearizability as a hyperproperty using two different models.
+Let $\pi_A$ denote the trace variable over the traces of the {\em concurrent program} (in this case SNARK).
+This program is created by allows multiple to execute each method with interleavings.
+Let $\pi_B$ represents the trace variable over traces of the sequential implementation of a double-ended queue (i.e., the specification), where only atomic invocations are allowed.
+The HyperLTL formula that specifies linearizability is: